claire-max/urban-sniffle/README.md

 ```
 As a traveler
 I WANT to find gas stations within a certain distance of my home
-SO THAT I can go to the most affordable gas in my area
+SO THAT I can get the most affordable gas in my area
 ```

 ## Technologies Used